osisoft/Edge-Data-Store-Docs/content/docker/edge-docker.md

 ## Docker container startup

-The following procedures contain instructions on how to run Edge Data Store inside a Docker container with different options enabled.
-Before running the Docker container, determine whether to store the data in the container or in a host directory.
+The following procedures contain instructions on how to run EDS inside a Docker container with different options enabled.

+**Note**: Before running the Docker container, determine whether to store the data in the container or in a host directory.

 ### Run the Docker container with REST access enabled

-To run Edge Data Store inside a Docker container with access to its REST API from the local host, complete the following steps:
+To run EDS inside a Docker container with access to its REST API from the local host, complete the following:

-1. Use the docker container image <code>edgedatastore</code> created previously.
+1. Use the Docker container image <code>edgedatastore</code> you previously created.

-2. Type the following in the command line (`sudo` may be necessary):
+2. Type the following in the command line:
+3.
+   **Note**: You may need to include the `sudo` command.

     ```bash
     docker run -d --network host edgedatastore
     ```

-Port `5590` is accessible from the host and you can make REST calls to Edge Data Store from applications on the local host computer.
-In this example, all data stored by Edge Data Store is stored in the container itself.
+Port `5590` is accessible from the host and you can make REST calls to EDS from applications on the local host computer.
+In this example, all data retained by EDS is stored in the container itself.
 When you delete the container, the stored data is also deleted.

 ### Run the Docker container with persistent storage

-To run Edge Data Store inside a Docker container while using the host for persistent storage, complete the following steps.
-This procedure also enables access to Edge Data Store REST API from the local host.
+To run EDS inside a Docker container while using the host for persistent storage, complete the following steps.

+**Note**: This procedure also enables access to EDS REST API from the local host.

-1. Use the docker container image <code>edgedatastore</code> created previously.
+1. Use the docker container image <code>edgedatastore</code> you previously created.

-2. Type the following in the command line (`sudo` may be necessary):
+2. Type the following in the command line:

+   **Note**: You may need to include the `sudo` command.

     ```bash
     docker run -d --network host -v /edgeds:/usr/share/OSIsoft/ edgedatastore
     ```

-Port `5590` is accessible from the host and you can make REST calls to Edge Data Store from applications on the local host computer.
-In this example, all data that is written to the container is instead written to the host directory and the host directory is a directory on the local machine, <!-- customize -->`/edgeds`.
+Port `5590` is accessible from the host and you can make REST calls to EDS from applications on the local host computer.
+In this example, all data written to the container is written to the host directory instead and the host directory is a directory on the local machine, <!-- customize -->`/edgeds`.
 You can specify any directory.

 ### Change port number

-To use a different port other than `5590`, you can specify a `portnum` variable on the `docker run` command line.
-For example, to start Edge Data Store using port `6000` instead of `5590`, use the following command:
+To use a port other than `5590`, you can specify a `portnum` variable on the `docker run` command line.
+For example, to start EDS using port `6000` instead of `5590`, use the following command:

 ```bash
 docker run -d -e portnum=6000 --network host edgedatastore